-POS unique ref id for products — The POS ref ids should be created in a federated structure.
-That means, for a brand, all the product codes should be unique and for a given item same product codes are maintained across all the stores/outlets.
+POS unique ref id for products — The POS ref ids should be created in a federated structure manner.
+That means, for a brand, each catalogue entry created should have unique codes and maintained the same codes across all the stores/outlets.

 POS unique code for stores — All the stores under a brand should have a unique identifier id.